WVUV-FM

-WVUV-FM (103.1 FM, "V103") is a radio station licensed to serve the community of Fagaitua, American Samoa.
+WVUV-FM (103.1 FM, "V103") is a radio station licensed to Fagaitua, American Samoa, part of the Pago Pago area.
 The station is located on the second floor of the Aitulagi Building office complex in Tafuna, along with sister stations KKHJ-FM and KKBT.
-WVUV broadcasts from a tower located atop Mt.
-Oletele.
-The station is licensed to South Seas Broadcasting, Inc., which is owned by Larry Fuss, Joey Cummings, Kirk Harnack, and the estate of Smitty Lutu (Lutu died in 2019).
+The license is held by South Seas Broadcasting, Inc., which is owned by Larry Fuss, Joey Cummings, Kirk Harnack, and the estate of Smitty Lutu (Lutu died in 2019).
 Joey Cummings is General Manager.
-WVUV airs a Samoan and Polynesian favorites music format and operates 24 hours per day.
+WVUV airs a Samoan and Polynesian music format and operates 24 hours per day.